-During fiscal 2004, based on claim activity, the company established a reserve of \$5.1 million (\$3.1 million, net of income tax) as an estimate of future expenses likely to be incurred by the company in connection with

-Mrs. Smith's.
-The balance of this reserve as of December 30, 2006 and December 31, 2005 was \$0.1 million and \$0.3 million, respectively.
+During fiscal 2004, based on claim activity, the company established a reserve of \$5.1 million (\$3.1 million, net of income tax) as an estimate of future expenses likely to be incurred by the company in connection with Mrs. Smith's.
+The balance of this reserve as of December 29, 2007 and December 30, 2006 was \$0 million and \$0.1 million, respectively.
 Included in this reserve was \$1.8 million, net of income tax benefit, regarding a settlement of a class action lawsuit related to pie shells produced by Mrs. Smith's.
 Additional costs of \$0.2 million, net of income tax benefit, were recorded as part of discontinued operations during fiscal 2005 relating to this settlement.
 During the first quarter of fiscal 2006, the company received an insurance recovery of \$2.0 million (\$1.2 million, net of income tax) relating to this settlement and such recovery is recorded in discontinued operations for the 52 weeks ended December 30, 2006.

-During the third quarter of fiscal 2006, the Internal Revenue Service ("IRS") finalized its audit of the company's tax years 2000 and 2001.
+During fiscal 2006, the Internal Revenue Service ("IRS") finalized its audit of the company's tax years 2000 and 2001.
 Based upon the results of this audit, the company reversed previously established tax reserves in the amount of \$6.0 million related to the deductibility of certain transaction costs incurred in connection with the divestiture of the company's Keebler investment in 2001.
-A deduction was allowed for a majority of these costs; therefore, the reserve was reversed through discontinued operations in the 52 weeks ended December 30, 2006.
+A deduction was allowed for the majority of these costs; therefore, the reserve was reversed through discontinued operations in the 52 weeks ended December 30, 2006.

-The IRS also finalized the results of its audit of the company's fiscal 2003 income tax return during the third quarter of fiscal 2006.
+The IRS also finalized the results of its audit of the company's fiscal 2003 income tax return during fiscal 2006.
 Based on the results of this audit, the company accrued \$0.5 million of income tax expense related to Mrs. Smith's.
 This adjustment is also recorded in discontinued operations in the consolidated statement of income for the 52 weeks ended December 30, 2006.

-There were no revenues or results of operations recorded for the discontinued operation for the 52 weeks ending December 30, 2006, December 31, 2005 and January 1, 2005.
+There were no revenues or results of operations recorded for the discontinued operation for the 52 weeks ending December 29, 2007, December 30, 2006 and December 31, 2005.